spoonapps/docs/doc/quick_start/tryit/tryit.md

 Public repositories are great for sharing work with others or for providing a quick and easy access point for colleagues, collaborators, or even end-users to download and access and run your project from.

-#### Next Steps
+## Next Steps

 Now that you've completed the beginner tutorial, what next?

-To learn more about Spoonium, check out the [Building](http://spoonium.net/docs#wikiCreatingContainers) section.
-This section goes into some more depth on the commands shown in this tutorial, as well as some of the more *advanced* commands available in Spoon.
+To learn more about creating Spoonium containers, check out the [Building](http://spoonium.net/docs/build) section.
+This section goes into some more depth on the commands shown in this tutorial, as well as some of the more advanced commands available in Spoon.

-For some practical examples, go to the [Examples](http://spoonium.net/docs#wikiPullRequiredDependencies) section of the docs.
-This section containers a plethora of tutorials and walkthroughs detailing many of the popular use-cases for Spoonium.
+For some practical examples, such as containerizing a Java or .NET project, go to the [Examples](http://spoonium.net/docs/samples) section of the docs.
+This section has tutorials and walkthroughs detailing many common use-cases for Spoonium.

 We also encourage you to jump right in and try containerizing your own personal projects!